DACL: See discretionary access control list (DACL).

 disk group import: The act of merging a set of disks belonging to one disk group into another set of disks belonging to a second disk group.
 The result is a single disk group that includes all disks involved in the import.

-disk group name: A unique string of characters used to identify a disk group.
+disk group name: A unique string of characters that is used to identify a disk group.

 Disk Management Remote Protocol: The protocol used to configure disks and volumes in Windows 2000 and Windows XP.
 For more information, see [MS-DMRP].